osmandapp/docs/content/osmand/personal/profiles.md

 {% ios %}

-{% data variables.ios-values.nav_type_title %} - governs how routes are calculated.
-These are rules for routing your profile.
-It means that your bicycle profile has Cycling navigation type for example.
-You can import the routing file from any cloud storage app by opening it in OsmAnd.
-More about [Routing.xml on our Github page](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml).

 {% data variables.ios-values.route_parameters %} - governs which parameters will be used during routing and which parameters will be showed on the device screen.
 During navigation you can change some of these parameters in ["Navigation Options"](/osmand/navigation/route-navigation#navigation-options).
 Below list of parameters: